Wivelsfield to Haywards Heath walk

-This walk starts from a station called Wivelsfield but the eponymous village is 3 km away from the walk route; you actually set off from the unpromising environs of Burgess Hill.
-Fortunately this commuter town is immediately left behind for a rural stretch through the woods and meadows of Bedelands Farm Local Nature Reserve, at the end of which you pass the picturesque Valebridge Mill Pond, popular with anglers.
+This walk starts from a station called Wivelsfield but the eponymous village is 3 km away from the walk route.
+You actually set off from the unpromising environs of Burgess Hill, but this commuter town is immediately left behind for a rural stretch through the woods and meadows of Bedelands Farm Local Nature Reserve to the picturesque Valebridge Pond, popular with anglers.

 An undulating section through woods and farmland crossed by numerous streams takes you up to the large churchyard of Holy Trinity Church and into the lunchtime village of Cuckfield (pronounced Cookfield: the name is derived from ‘cuckoo-field’).
 Once an important coaching stop on the turnpike road, this small town declined in importance after local landowners objected to plans for the London–Brighton railway, which accordingly had to be routed through Haywards Heath.
-A short detour up its attractive High Street and a quick visit to the small Cuckfield Museum is recommended (free admission: open Wed & Fri to 12.30pm, Sat to 4pm; closed winter).
+A short detour up its attractive High Street is recommended in order to visit the small Cuckfield Museum (free admission: open Wed–Fri to 12.30pm, Sat to 3pm; closed winter).

 Cuckfield is on the southern fringe of the High Weald and much of the afternoon section is on the High Weald Landscape Trail, a long-distance path through this undulating countryside.
 It starts alongside the parkland of Cuckfield Park, a large estate which was broken up in the 20thC; its Elizabethan manor house can only be partly seen from the public footpath.
 A section through a wood managed as a nature reserve takes you up to the neighbouring village of Whitemans Green, where some of the first dinosaur fossils were discovered in its sandstone quarries.

-After passing through another hamlet (Brook Street) there are fine views across the Ouse Valley as you approach Borde Hill Garden, a set of formal gardens and parkland overlooked by another Elizabethan mansion.
-The gardens were created in the early 1900s and contain a nationally important collection of trees and shrubs.
-Admission (2015) is £8.20 but there are usually 2-for-1 offers available, eg. on the train companies' Days Out Guide.
+After passing through another hamlet (Brook Street) there are fine views across the Ouse Valley as you approach Borde Hill Garden, a set of formal gardens and parkland containing a nationally important collection of trees and shrubs, overlooked by an Elizabethan mansion; admission is £9 (2021).

 The final part of the walk into Haywards Heath is something of an anti-climax since you have to endure a fair amount of road walking as well as a stretch across the town's golf course.
 The consequence of building the railway to the east of Cuckfield can be seen all too well in the suburban sprawl around the station, but it does at least provide a fast and frequent train service back to the capital.